Doctoral Graduate Assistantship

 Terms of Employment:

-- For the fall semester: 20 hours per week, beginning first week of the semester and ending the last day of final exam week.
+- For the fall semester - August 22-December 16, 2016: 20 hours per week, beginning first week of the semester and ending the last day of final exam week.
 Does not include the week of Thanksgiving Break.

-- For the spring semester: 20 hours per week, beginning first week of the semester and ending the last day of final exam week.
+- For the spring semester - January 9-May 5, 2017: 20 hours per week, beginning first week of the semester and ending the last day of final exam week.
 Does not include the week of Spring Break.

 - Full assistantship salary: